UISP - Global Features for Networks

-This article introduces new network features for UNMS.
-Prominently: Traffic shaping, Suspend and NetFlow.
+This article introduces new network features for UISP.
+Prominently: Traffic shaping, Suspend, and NetFlow.

 Table of Contents

-With the upcoming version 1.0.0, UNMS is presenting vastly improved network management features.
-Instead of specific devices, those features are focused on the whole network and allow UNMS to understand its complexity.
+UISP features the option to configure network management features.
+Instead of specific devices, those features are focused on the whole network and allow UISP to understand its complexity.
 In order to make those features work it is critical to have a well-defined topology view.

 In order to start using advanced network features navigate to Settings > Network.
 The network section has several subsections: